 Marlton Employment Lawyers at McOmber McOmber & Luber, P.C.
 Represent Clients Wrongfully Denied Paid Family Leave

 Employers are required to comply with New Jersey Family Leave laws.
 If they do not, you have the right to file a claim.
 Contact a Marlton employment lawyer at McOmber McOmber & Luber, P.C.
 Our experienced lawyers, including Matthew A. Luber and Christin V. McOmber, will help you through the process of filing a claim.
-For a free consultation, contact us online or call us at our Red Bank, New Jersey office at 732-842-8500, or our Marlton, New Jersey office at 856-985-9800.
-We proudly represent clients throughout the state, including those in Cherry Hill and Middletown.
+Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.
+We represent clients throughout New Jersey.